 Using SFTP client, you can connect and access the files and folders located in your Cloud Server.
 The SFTP help in adding, modifying, deleting and managing entire files remotely.

-You can even download the file in your local system, modify per needs, and upload back into the cloud server.
+You can even download the file in your local system, modify per needs, and upload it back into the cloud server.
 All the changes made using SFTP are practically updated in real-time.

-I personally use FileZilla SFTP client which is available for Windows PC as well as MacOS.
+I personally use FileZilla SFTP client which is available for Windows PC as well as macOS.